Pizza989/ScriptManager/README.md

 # ScriptManager
 WIP
+i abandoned this dont use it or you will have to restart your pc on windows

 ScriptManager allows you to view your background tasks output in a popup and logs it to a file